jon-jacky/Piety/editors/demo.md

 Finally, restore the curent version of *pmacs.py* from the *demo* directory:

     cp demo/pmacs.py .

+Don't forget the final period!

 The version of *pmacs.py* in *editors/demo* in the repository is the same as the version in *editors*.
-If you make deliberate changes in the current *pmacs.py* that you commit to the repository, you must copy that revised *pmacs.py* to the *demo* directory and commit it also.
+If you make changes in the current *pmacs.py* that you commit to the repository, you must copy that revised *pmacs.py* to the *demo* directory and commit it also.